-SHELAA: 984 Settlement: Ashurst Wood

-Gross Site Area (ha): 0.84 Number of Dwellings: 8-12

-Infrastructure On-site:

-30% affordable housing

-Financial contributions towards the provision of:

-Playspace

-Sport facilities

-Community buildings

-Library

-Education

-Ashdown Forest SF PA and SAC mitigation

-measures
+SHELAA: 984 Settlement: Ashurst Wood Gross Site Area (ha): 0.84 Number of dwellings: 8 - 12 Infrastructure On-site: 30% affordable horizontal contribute provision of: Playspace Sport facilities Community building Library Education Ashdown Forest Signiting at least on the second process of the second proc tions towards the mgs

-- Refer to Policy DPH4 which sets out the general development principles for all District Plan housing allocations. - Provide suitable access from Lewes Road. - Take a landscape-led approach to development. - Undertake a LVIA to inform an appropriate layout, design and landscaping to conserve and enhance the High Weald AONB.

-- Retain mature trees/ hedgerows on site boundaries.
+- Refer to Policy DPH4 which sets out the general development principles for all District Plan housing allocations. - Provide suitable access from Lewes Road. - Take a landscape-led approach to development. - Undertake a LVIA to inform an appropriate layout, design and landscaping to conserve and enhance the High Weald AONB. - Retain mature trees/ hedgerows on site boundaries.
 The layout of the site should take into account the location of the trees and allow for their future retention and to prevent overshadowing into private gardens. - Avoid the appearance of a car-dominated layout in the design of the development in accordance with the Mid Sussex Design Guide SPD.

-DPH18: Land at Foxhole Farm, Bolney

-SHELAA: 1120 Settlement: Bolney Gross Site Area (ha): 18.4 Number of Dwellings: 200 Infrastructure On-site: 30% affordable hou Country Park Community Allotme Community Facility Land education pro Financial contributions tow Playspace Sport facilities Community building Education Sustainable Transp Healthcare Emergency Service Provision of: Sustainable transp Highway works using ents ovision vards the provision of: gs port
+DPH18: La nd at Foxhole Far rm, Bolney SHELAA: 1120 Settlement: Bolney Gross Site Area (ha): 18.4 Number of dwellings: 200 Infrastructure On-site: 30% affordable hor Country Park Community Allotm Community Facilit Land education pr Financial contribut provision of: Playspace Sport facilities Community buildin Education Sustainable Transp Healthcare Emergency Service Provision of: Sustainable transp Highway works nents y ovision tions towards the ngs port